 ACCA members understand international business and local market issues.
 The broad syllabus that includes tax, audit, consulting and financial advisory ensures that ACCA members are effective wherever they work.

 To become a full ACCA member you need to have at least 3 years relevant work experience and pass all of the ACCA exams.
-The ACCA qualification is composed of 14 exams, which you can take twice a year – in June and in December.
-More information about the qualification can be found here.
+The ACCA qualification is composed of 14 exams, which you can take four times a year – in March, June, September and in December.